2022 Alabama Crimson Tide football team

 The 2022 Alabama Crimson Tide football team (variously "Alabama", "Bama", or "The Tide") represented the University of Alabama in the 2022 NCAA Division I FBS football season.
-This season marked the Crimson Tide's 128th overall season, 90th as a member of the Southeastern Conference (SEC), and 31st within the SEC Western Division.
-They played their home games at Bryant–Denny Stadium in Tuscaloosa, Alabama, and were led by 16th-year head coach Nick Saban.
+This was the Crimson Tide's 128th overall season, 89th as a member of the Southeastern Conference (SEC), and 31st within the SEC Western Division.
+They played their home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.
+They were led by their head coach Nick Saban in his 16th season.

-Previous season

-The Crimson Tide finish the 2021 season with a record of 13–2 (7–1 in the SEC) as the defending consensus national champions and SEC champions, beating an undefeated Cincinnati in the College Football Playoff Semifinal before losing to Georgia in the 2022 College Football National Championship (rematch from the from 2021 SEC Championship Game and 2018 College Football Playoff National Championship).